Disaster Distress Helpline and Medical Reserve Corps: Collaborating for Disaster Behavioral Health

 In 2011, SAMHSA created the Disaster Distress Helpline (DDH) as a sub-network of the National Suicide Prevention Lifeline.
-Calls (1-800-985-5990) and texts (text TalkWithUs to 66746) to the DDH come from individuals and families experiencing emotional distress or other mental health concerns throughout any phase of a natural or human-caused disaster.
+Calls and texts to the DDH (1-800-985-5990) come from individuals and families experiencing emotional distress or other mental health concerns throughout any phase of a natural or human-caused disaster.

 In order to reach people affected by disasters, DDH staff engage in year-round and disaster-specific outreach with key stakeholders in preparedness, response and recovery so that communities impacted by disasters are aware of the DDH as a 24/7/365 emotional support and crisis resource.
 DDH staff work to promote DDH services and coordinate behavioral health resources with other stakeholders, and it is in this mission that MRC units have become vital partners.
 Examples of collaborations that MHA-NYC DDH staff have engaged in with MRC units across the U.S. include:

 - Conducting presentations at MRC-sponsored workshops and conferences

 - Providing materials on wellness and mental health issues commonly experienced by disaster survivors and responders, for MRC volunteers to share with the people they serve during disaster relief deployment activities

 - Recruiting volunteers from MRC units in August 2015 to participate in the first ever DDH network-wide disaster simulation exercise, conducting role plays as callers/texters in distress following a hypothetical major disaster, to help MHA-NYC enhance its training for networked-crisis center staff.